michaeljclark/rv8/README.md

 # RISC-V Meta Compiler

-Experiment with a tiny solver that write a RISC-V decoder and disassembler using instruction set meta data.
+A meta compiler that generates a RISC-V decoder and disassembler from instruction set meta data.

 Note: the riscv-isa-sim decoder is included (with and without caching enabled).
 Pre-decode caching will eventually be added to the switch